 Noah and Flood:

 The story of the Great Flood is found in Gen 6-9.
 It’s a story we’re all pretty familiar with.
 Here’s the parallel: When the people on earth started destroying each other and refusing God’s call to be good stewards of creation God pressed a reset button.
-Essentially, because humanity sucked and being good God decided to start over again and he flooded the earth – wiping out more than half the population as Thanos did – wiping out all but one family, and enough animals to reproduce and start again.
+Essentially, because humanity sucked at being good God decided to start over again and he flooded the earth – wiping out more than half the population as Thanos did – wiping out all but one family, and enough animals to reproduce and start again.

-Was Thanos’ actions akin to God?
+Was Thanos’ actions akin to God’s?
 We are meant to sympathise with Thanos, who saw his entire planet die because of the greed of its inhabitants – something we are no stranger to on earth! – so Thanos devotes his entire life to halving all life in the universe so there will be enough finite resources to go around.
 He essentially presses restart for the good of all creation.
 That’s not too unlike God’s actions in Gen 6-9.
 In fact, in the movie, Thanos (and his “Children”) consider it an act of mercy to kill off half of all life so others may thrive.
 God’s actions in Gen 6 is also considered to be an act of mercy for his creation.

 Okay, this one was pretty obvious to me as well.
 Thanos is said to be Gamora’s father, and she his “favoured child” (evoking the words the Father spoke of Jesus after his baptism).
 But what’s more is in order to achieve his plan he must sacrifice the one thing he loves more than anything else – his daughter, Gamora.
 The scene is intense, and Gamora thinks he’s lost because she believes he’s never loved anything in his life, but it turns out that he really has loved her the whole time.
 Her joy quickly turns to fear when she realises that he does love her, and in order to do the greater good (oooh, unintentionally linking to Courtney’s sermon last night (Aug 5)) he will sacrifice her for the Soul Stone.
 And he does.
 In order to save the world (actually the entire universe) Thanos sacrifices the child he loves.
-If that’s meant to draw a parallel I don’t know what is.
+If that’s not meant to draw a parallel to God I don’t know what is.

 The third, and final, comparison I want to draw on is one I actually found online and thought it was spot on and brilliant.
 It goes like this: Thanos needs 6 Infinity Stones to achieve his mission of resetting the universe.
 Each stone represents one day of the creation narrative in Genesis.
 And once he’s gained all six, he simply has to snap his finger (creating a big boom of sorts, lol) and the existence he deems as “good” is created.
 Half the universe no longer exists and balance is restored to the created order.
 And then what?
 Well, what did God do after the six days?
 He rested.

-Thanos is asked in the film what he’ll do if he accomplishes his goal and he essentially says he’ll sit back, relax, and watch the sunrise over a grateful universe.
+Thanos is asked in the film what he’ll do if he accomplishes his goal and he essentially says he’ll sit back, relax, and watch the sun rise over a grateful universe.
 After collecting the 6 stones (6 days) he rests to enjoy that which he created.

-How’s that not a parallel.
+How’s that not a parallel?